Gerry and the Pacemakers

-They were the first act to reach number one in the UK Singles Chart with its first three single releases: "How Do You Do It?", "I Like It" and "You'll Never Walk Alone" from Carousel.
+They were the first act to have all of their first three singles reach No. 1 on the UK Singles Chart: "How Do You Do It?", "I Like It" and "You'll Never Walk Alone", the latter from the musical Carousel.
 This record was not equalled for 20 years, until the mid-1980s success of fellow Liverpool band Frankie Goes to Hollywood.
-Another of their most famous songs, "Ferry Cross the Mersey", refers to the River Mersey, which flows past Liverpool and was the title song for the film of the same name.
-The group also enjoyed some success in North America as part of the British Invasion, with seven of their singles reaching the US top 40, the most popular being "Don't Let the Sun Catch You Crying".
+Another of their most famous songs is "Ferry Cross the Mersey", which refers to the River Mersey, which flows past Liverpool, and was the title song for the film of the same name, which the group starred in.
+The group also enjoyed some success in North America as part of the British Invasion, with seven of their singles reaching the US Top 40, their biggest hit there being "Don't Let the Sun Catch You Crying", which reached No. 4 on the Billboard Hot 100.

-Gerry Marsden led the group on and off through the years until his retirement in 2018.
+The group broke up in 1966, though singer/guitarist/band leader Gerry Marsden would reform the group on and off through the subsequent years, until his retirement in 2018.
 Since his death in 2021 his bandmates, from his final lineup of the band, have returned to touring as Gerry's Pacemakers, as Marsden requested before he retired.